diegolamonica/EUCookieLaw/readme.md

   **Note:** in the beginning of your HTML file you can see `<!-- (EUCookieLaw Debug Enabled) -->` message followed by some other details.
   Those messages are useful to understand what exactly is happening in your site.

+* `EUCOOKIELAW_BANNER_ADDITIONAL_CLASS` a string where to define the custom classes applied to the banner.

+* `EUCOOKIELAW_BANNER_TITLE` the title to show on the banner.

+* `EUCOOKIELAW_BANNER_DESCRIPTION` the description to show into the banner.

+* `EUCOOKIELAW_BANNER_AGREE_BUTTON` the label on the agree button

+* `EUCOOKIELAW_BANNER_DISAGREE_BUTTON` the label on the disagree button.
+If not defined or defined as empty string then the disagree button will not be shown on the page.

+* `EUCOOKIELAW_BANNER_AGREE_LINK` the link to apply the consent.
+To let the script to manage by its own the consent, this link should contain the argument **`__eucookielaw=agree`**.
+  this mean that if the link is `http://example.com/my-page.html?arg1=a&arg2=b` then you should append the suggested argument as follows: `http://example.com/my-page.html?arg1=a&arg2=b&__eucookielaw=agree`.

+* `EUCOOKIELAW_BANNER_DISAGREE_LINK` the link to reject the consent.
+To let the script to manage by its own the rejection, this link should contain the argument **`__eucookielaw=disagree`**.
+  this mean that if the link is `http://example.com/my-page.html?arg1=a&arg2=b` then you should append the suggested argument as follows: `http://example.com/my-page.html?arg1=a&arg2=b&__eucookielaw=disagree`.

+### How to manage by your own the rejection

+While WordPress has its own shortcode to manage the rejection button, in the standalone version you should produce a link with a specific argument into the querystring: `__eucookielaw=reconsider`.

 ## Using EUCookieLaw into WordPress

 The plugin is available on [WordPress plugin directory](http://wordpress.org/plugins/eucookielaw/).